airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_commonmark.md

 Once you have determined that you have a performance issue you need to determine where in the code the problems occur.
-You can do this by running a *profiler*profiler.
-A profiler is a program that will let you run your program, and it will tell you how much time is spent in each function, and how many times they are run. `gprofgprof` is the standard GNU/Linux profiling tool, but a discussion of using profilers is outside the scope of this text.
+You can do this by running a *profiler*.
+A profiler is a program that will let you run your program, and it will tell you how much time is spent in each function, and how many times they are run. `gprof` is the standard GNU/Linux profiling tool, but a discussion of using profilers is outside the scope of this text.
 After running a profiler, you can determine which functions are called the most or have the most time spent in them.
 These are the ones you should focus your optimization efforts on.

 If a program only spends 1% of its time in a given function, then no matter how much you speed it up you will only achieve a *maximum* of a